Rosemont Students celebrate Eagles Super Bowl victory at party and parade

 “All in all, it was a great night,” Williams said.
 “The dining staff did a great job, as did everyone involved in the planning and coordinating of the event.”

-Two days after the big win, Dr. Sharon Hirsh, President of Rosemont College, released a statement via email announcing that the College would close on Thursday, February 8, so that faculty, staff, and students could attend the Philadelphia Eagles’ Super Bowl victory parade.
+The excitement carried into the next week.
+Then, two days after the big win, Dr. Sharon Hirsh, President of Rosemont College, released a statement via email announcing that the College would close on Thursday, February 8, so that faculty, staff, and students could attend the Philadelphia Eagles’ Super Bowl victory parade.

 “There is no doubt that this week has been an exciting one for the Philadelphia region,” Hirsh said, “and It’s been remarkable to see how people have truly come together to celebrate the Eagles Super Bowl victory.”